Part 2: UDL and You

 The original title of our book was UDL and You.
 There was a dual purpose in the title.

-To us UDL is first and foremost an invaluable tool to create an equitable classroom where all students feel empowered to learn and grow.
+To us UDL is first and foremost an invaluable tool to create an inclusive classroom where all students feel empowered to learn and grow.

 UDL both supports and challenges us.
 When we view UDL as something to apply to ourselves as learners we not only gain insight into how we learn, but also how our learning preference and needs impact how we teach.
 We can challenge ourselves professionally by asking ourselves: